-5.2 General relativistic time
+5.2 General relativistic clocks

 We wish to describe gravitational field energy similarly to the way electromagnetic field energy is described, as the time evolution of fields that begin in free space as linear potentials.
 Time evolution has different meanings as it is used in quantum mechanics and general relativity theory.
 The time variable is given by the ticks of a clock in the former by using atomic clocks and the linearity of light as measurement standards, while the latter gives the proper time independently of clocks.
-Clocks are undefined in general relativity theory
+Clocks are undefined in general relativity theory because Einstein believed that "measuring rods and clocks would have to be represented as solutions of the basic equations" [14].
+Although he was unable to extend the equations to incorporate clocks or measuring rods we can see how differences between theory and practice originate by looking at the Einstein equation defining the local curvature of space-time.

-$$G{\mu\nu}=\kappa T{\mu\nu}$$ 8)
+$$G{\mu\nu} = \kappa T{\mu\nu}$$ 9)

 Time and clocks are treated in a fundamentally different way in this equation.
 Time is continuous on the left side in the form of proper time, with clocks and measuring rods present as test bodies.
 If clocks, or matter of any type is present in significant amounts it must be placed on the right side due to contributions of mass and energy.
-Thus, continuous time exists in free space whether or not clocks are present, while clocks are functionally distinct because they are described by the discrete ticks of a clock.
-Equation 8) lacks symmetry because there can be ideal clocks on either side, but real clocks are only allowable on the right.
-5.3 Transformation of gravitational field energy
+Thus, continuous time exists in free space whether or not clocks are present to measure it.
+Equation 9) lacks symmetry because there can be ideal clocks on either side, but real clocks are only allowable on the right.